manuel-fischer/LAB/screenshots/screenshots.md

 ## Colored Lighting
 ![](009.png)
 A white and a blue light source, smooth lighting is enabled

 ![](008.png)
-a bunch of different light sources, smooth lighting is not implemented when this screenshot was taken
+a bunch of different light sources, smooth lighting was not implemented when this screenshot was taken

 ## Grassy terrain generation
 ![](007.png)